flashwing-04/showtime-website-project-archive/content/ss23/master/m2-mentist/challenges.md

 * **Time management and unexpected departure**

 As we neared the end and most critical phase of our project, we were met with an unforeseen challenge that tested our team's resilience and dedication.
 One of our members had to take a sudden leave, leaving us with a looming deadline and an enormous workload.
-The departure of a team member at such a crucial stage meant that the remaining members had to step up and shoulder additional responsibilities to fill the gap demanding a collective effort to ensure the project's successful delivery.
+The departure of a team member at such a crucial stage meant that the remaining members had to step up and shoulder additional responsibilities to fill the gap, demanding a collective effort to ensure the project's successful delivery.
 Nevertheless, our team demonstrated commitment and perseverance, effectively overcoming all challenges to deliver a valuable chatbot application.